Change and Learning

-Formal LearningFormal learning normally implies that a major change needs to occur.
+Formal learning normally implies that a major change needs to occur.
 The first problem when change or learning needs to occur is to find the commonalities between the organization's objectives and the learners' goals.
 Learners will change how they act upon the world when old ways are no longer effective in getting what they want (purpose or goals).
 This change in behavior is NOT based on a behaviorist view of variation and selection of specific behaviors, but rather variation and selection of goals as the learner discovers which new combination of controlled lower-order perceptions lead to the attainment of higher-level goals.

 Thus, learning or change is goal or purpose directed.
 And our goals are based upon our emotions.
-Now logic, rules, reasoning, etc. help us to further define our goal, but our emotions are the main drivers.
+Logic, rules, reasoning, etc. help us to further define our goal, but our emotions are the main drivers.
 Hence, to do change you must push the envelope!
 Arouse the emotions and then use logic and reasoning to help guide the emotions.

-For this type of learning, positive-feedback is required, for we do not want the learners to remain constant (homeostasis), but rather we want change (rheostasis) -- or better yet, a continuing spiral of change.
-Thus, we want a toilet that flushes up -- a Sewage Ejector System (SES).
+For this type of learning, positive-feedback is required, for we do not want the learners to remain constant (homeostasis), but rather we want change (rheostasis) — or better yet, a continuing spiral of change.
+Thus, we want a toilet that flushes up — a Sewage Ejector System (SES).
 An SES hold the sewage water in a special holding tank, once this water hits a certain level, a pump forces it up through a pipe that has one-way valves to prevent the sewage from coming back down.
 Thus, we want to fill the learners with arousal, skills, and knowledge so that they start "pumping" the learner towards the direction of change!
-Of course unlike the toilet, you must keep the crap out of it as most learners pretty well know when they are being fed such.
+Of course, unlike the toilet, you must keep the crap out of it as most learners pretty well know when they are being fed such.

 Secondly, with informal learning, the learner normally has a schema in place, or at least a pretty good idea of the type of schema that is required.
 While with formal learning, the learners need to build their schema.
 This is why comparing formal and informal learning is the same as comparing apples to oranges.
-With informal learning, the learner is doing what comes naturally -- homeostasis, as she already has her basic purpose and schema in place, thus the goal is consistency.
+With informal learning, the learner is doing what comes naturally — homeostasis, as she already has her basic purpose and schema in place, thus the goal is consistency.

-Once the learner has her purpose and schema in place, it works basically the same as discussed above in informal learning -- break the learning into small parts and then design activities that allow PCT to do its part.
+Once the learner has her purpose and schema in place, it works basically the same as discussed above in informal learning — break the learning into small parts and then design activities that allow PCT to do its part.

-ReferencesDay, Nancy (1998).
+Day, Nancy (1998).
 "Informal Learning Gets Results."
-Workforce, June 1998 v77 n6 p30 (5).
+Workforce, June 1998, v77 n6 p30 (5).